-Back in the day, loose regulations around controlled substances allowed psychiatrists to give people LSD with little oversight in questionable environments, leading to a surge in recreational use beginning in 1962.
-FDA regulations began to tighten around the same time, and the introduction of the Kefauver-Harris Drug Amendment forced Sandoz to limit the supply of LSD to physicians at the National Institute of Mental Health.
+Back in the day, loose regulations around controlled substances allowed psychiatrists to give people LSD with little oversight in questionable environments, leading to a surge in recreational use beginning the early 1960s.
+FDA regulations began to tighten around the same time, and the introduction of the Kefauver-Harris Drug Amendment (1962) forced Sandoz to limit the supply of LSD to physicians at the National Institute of Mental Health.
 Not long after, the 1965 Drug Control Amendment forced Sandoz to stop supplying LSD entirely (it was later deemed a Schedule 1 substance by the FDA, 1970).
+Combined with the loss of patent protection for Delysid, the financial incentive for Sandoz labs to continue manufacturing their proprietary LSD-25 was completely destroyed.
 As the counter-culture movement of the ‘60s took off, illegal manufacturing and distribution of LSD kept the hippy generation satisfied.

 The clinical research on psychedelics of the 20th century ended with the Controlled Substances Act of 1970.
 Fortunately, the recent resurgence in interest into the medical benefits of psychedelics has led to the renewal of experimentation in humans.
 On March 5, 2019, esketamine (Janssen Pharmaceuticals, a J&J company) became the first approved psychedelic drug by the FDA for the treatment of psychiatric disorders.
 Delivered as a nasal spray, esketamine is a pure ketamine substance that has been indicated for major depressive disorder (MDD).
 Some patients report immediate relief from suicidal ideations, although the greater scientific community is not completely convinced due to the small effect size.